 |High speed (15-40 m/s)||Dilute Phase||Basically, any solid can be transported in dilute phase, however the constraints applied to the solid make it suitable only for product which are not sensitive to breakage and which are not too hard and abrasive for the piping.

-Particles are in suspension in the gas and are not depositing on the pipe.
+Particles are in suspension in the gas and are not depositing on the transport pipes.

 |Medium speed (8-15 m/s)||Dense phase (saltating flow)||When the gas velocity decreases, the pressure drop decreases to a minimum and some particles form a continuous layer in horizontal pipe sections.
 Deposits are not permanent and conveying is actually happening.
 The concentration is not constant over a pipe section since more particles are at the bottom of the pipe.|